nkhorman/json_fdw/README.md

 and supports analytic queries against array types, nested fields, and heterogeneous documents.

-json\_fdw currently only works with PostgreSQL 9.2, and uses YAJL to parse JSON files.
-Future releases of this wrapper will use the JSON parser functions that are to going to be introduced in the PostgreSQL 9.3 release.
+json\_fdw currently only works with PostgreSQL 9.4, and uses YAJL to parse JSON files.

 This version of json\_fdw has been extended to be able to pull files from http servers, and stage them locally.
 It depends on libcurl from http://curl.haxx.se/libcurl/ .